STI Test Comprehensive

 What does a negative test result mean?

-A negative test result means that no chlamydia, gonorrhoea, mycoplasma, trichomoniasis, syphilis, HIV, hepatitis B, or herpes I & II were found in the test material you supplied and that no STI treatment is required.
+A negative test result means that no chlamydia, gonorrhoea, trichomoniasis, syphilis, HIV, hepatitis B, or herpes I & II were found in the test material you supplied and that no STI treatment is required.

 What does a positive test result mean?